codeforamerica/uswds/src/views/components/memorable-date.md

 **Month**.
 A text input component as opposed to a select component for the month is supported.

 **Fieldsets vs. form groups**.
-Form questions with multiple inputs including checkbox, radio, and memorable date components always use the fieldset component to group available options and a nested `legend` element.
+Form questions with multiple inputs including checkbox, button, and memorable date components always use the fieldset component to group available options and a nested `legend` element.
 Other form element components with singular text inputs, text areas, and selects, will use the <a href="{{ config.baseUrl }}components/form-group">form group component</a>.

 **Fieldset**.
 Refer to <a href="{{ config.baseUrl }}components/fieldset">fieldset documentation</a>.